lewis-010/computer-vision-rock-paper-scissors/README.md

 <br/><br/>

 ## Milestone 3
-- *manual_rps.py* file created to play the game without the need for a computer vision system model or camera.
+- *manual_rps.py* file created within the above virtual environment to play the game without the need for a computer vision system model or camera.
 - Users can simply run the script, input their choice of rock, paper or scissors into the terminal and find out if they have won, lost or drawn.
 - The option to play again without re-running the the script is also provided after the result of the game has been outputted.
 ```python